Please Note: This is Ep.7

 I’d go to bed at night and sometimes I’d be woken by the deep bass of my father’s voice, followed by the fearful murmuring of my mother’s coming through the walls from their bedroom next door.
 My heart would jump and my stomach would knot.
 I’d listen to hear if the voices would die down or if they would escalate.
 As soon as they hit a certain decibel, I knew none of us were going to get any sleep that night.

-My mother was exhausted from everything she was doing for us, dealing with my father, plus hosting the bhajans every week.
-After some time they reduced in frequency to a couple of times a month, then once a month, until they eventually stopped.
+My mother was exhausted from her job, everything she was doing for us and the home, and dealing with my father, plus hosting the bhajans every week.
+After some time, they reduced in frequency to a couple of times a month, then once a month, until they eventually stopped.

 To be continued…